 - Viruses (eg. hepatitus, norovirus) are smaller again, and are a major cause of human waterborne and water-related diseases.
 Sewage-contaminated water many contain one hundred different species of virus.
 Although the incubation period is highly variable (depending on the virus), symptoms are normally developed within 12-48 hours.

 Chemicals are generally the result of run-off from agriculture, which is the leading cause of water degradation globally.
 Nutrient pollution can cause algal blooms, which can be harmful even if not visible (less of a risk with running water).
 Mining can also leave heavy metals in the water, which may be around well after mining operations have ceased.

-There are many treatment options, some of which work better in eliminating certain pollutants.
+There are many options for treating water, some of which work better in eliminating certain pollutants.
 The only method that pretty much works on everything is boiling.

 |Protozoa||Bacteria||Viruses||Chemicals / Metals|